A Guide to Eating the Best Brain Foods

-- Care about your carbs.
 The brain is a sugar hog, a carbo-craver, utilizing 20 percent of the body’s carbohydrate supply.
 Yet it’s a smart hog, being selective about the type of sugars it craves and how it processes them.
 It prefers a nice steady supply.
 When the brain receives a steady supply of sugar for fuel, it chugs along smoothly at a steady pace.
-But when levels of sugar in the blood fluctuate, the brain doesn’t get its steady fuel supply and behavior and learning become more erratic.
+But when levels of sugar in the blood fluctuate, the brain doesn’t get its steady fuel supply, and behavior and learning become more erratic.
 Blood sugar levels depend on what kinds of food are coming into the body.
 Some carbohydrates calm behavior, others excite it.

 The best sugars for the brain are complex carbohydrates, or what grandmother termed “starches”.
 Starches and fruit sugars (fructose) do not cause the roller-coaster mood swings that the junk sugars do.
-The molecules in complex carbs are long, so it takes longer for the intestines to break them down into the simple sugars the body can use.
+The molecules in complex carbs are long.
+It takes longer for the intestines to break them down into the simple sugars the body can use.
 Thus, they provide a time-release source of steady energy rather than a sudden surge followed by a sudden drop.

-- Eat brain-friendly carbs.
 The rate at which sugar from a particular food enters brain cells and other cells of the body is called the “glycemic index” (GI) of a particular food.
-Foods with a high glycemic index stimulate the pancreas to secrete a lot of insulin , which causes the sugar to quickly empty from the blood into the cells; this produces the ups and downs of blood sugar and the roller coaster behavior that goes with them.
-Foods with a low glycemic index do not push the pancreas to secrete so much insulin, so the blood sugar tends to be steadier.
+Foods with a high glycemic index stimulate the pancreas to secrete a lot of insulin, which causes the sugar to quickly empty from the blood into the cells; this produces the ups and downs of blood sugar and the roller coaster behavior that goes with them.
+Foods with a low glycemic index do not push the pancreas to secrete so much insulin.
+Therefore, the blood sugar tends to be steadier.
 Feeding your child carbohydrate foods with a low glycemic index is one way of helping him control his behavior and performance in school or at play.
-Foods with the best brain sugars include the following:
+Foods with the best brain foods and sugars include the following:

-- Fruits: grapefruit, apples, cherries, oranges, and grapes have a low glycemic index.
-Fruits have a lower G.I. than fruit juices, because the fiber in the fruit slows the absorption of the fruit sugar.
+Grapefruit, apples, cherries, oranges, and grapes have a low glycemic index.
+Fruits have a lower G.I. than fruit juices because the fiber in the fruit slows the absorption of the fruit sugar.
 A whole apple will be more brain-friendly than apple juice; a whole orange better than orange juice.
 Freshly-made juice containing a lot of pulp is more brain-friendly than filtered juice.

-- Vegetables and legumes: Legumes, such as soybeans, kidney beans, chick peas, and lentils have the lowest glycemic index of any food.
+Legumes, such as soybeans, kidney beans, chickpeas, and lentils have the lowest glycemic index of any food.
 Potatoes and carrots have a much higher G.I.

 The company a food keeps and how it is prepared also affects the G.I., or how fast and steady the sugar enters the brain.